Israeli FM Lapid heads to Bahrain for first official visit | Law-Order

 - Israel

-Israel's foreign minister headed to Bahrain on Thursday, the first high-level visit to the small Gulf state by a senior Israeli official since the signing last year of a landmark agreement to establish diplomatic ties.
+Israel's foreign minister arrived in Bahrain on Thursday, the first high-level visit to the small Gulf state by a senior Israeli official since the signing last year of a landmark agreement to establish diplomatic ties.

+Yair Lapid landed in Bahrain's capital, Manama, for meetings with his Bahraini counterpart and to inaugurate Israel's embassy.
+It was the first official visit by an Israeli Cabinet member.

+After Lapid landed, Bahrain carrier Gulf Air launched its first direct flight between Manama and Tel Aviv.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)